 Fact: The skills and coordination needed for driving are compromised long before the obvious signs of intoxication are visible.
 In addition, the sedative effects of alcohol, combined with the late night hours, place you at a much greater risk of nodding off or losing your attention behind the wheel, while you have care and care of a motor vehicle when you drink and drive.
 It is still drunk driving!

 Myth no.11: I always smoke marijuana, and drive and I'm fine?

 Fact: Numerous studies have shown that stoned drivers can be every bit as dangerous as drunk drivers.
 Depending on what you've smoked, swallowed or injected, drug impairment ranges from slow reflexes, flawed depth perception to hallucinations and seizures.
 And if you've been mixing alcohol and drugs, and are tired from partying all night, this combination can be even deadlier.
 New legislation now allows police to test drivers for drug impairment and charge those that refuse to provide blood, saliva or urine samples.
-If the attending police officer believes you are under the influence of drugs or alcohol while in care and control of a motor vehicle within public streets and roadways, drunk driving is a crime!
+If the attending police officer believes you are under the influence of drugs or alcohol at the time, while in care and control of a motor vehicle within public streets and roadways, whether impaired through the use of alcohol, and or being impaired by drugs while driving impaired use of one or both is still a crime!

 Myth no.12: How many times have you heard this?
 Beer before liquor, never been sicker, Liquor before beer you're in the clear!

 Fact: A alcoholic drink is a alcoholic drink any combination and any amount you choose to consume can make you sick.
 Consuming more alcohol than the body can metabolize (breakdown) is alcohol poisoning, if your alcohol level in your bloodstream is higher than your body can metabolize you have poisoned yourself and will be sick until your body can recover from this alcoholic overdose.
 Yes there is alcohol poisoning!